DESK & FIELD RESEARCHERS

 Lizzie is about to begin an MA at King’s College London in Conflict, Security and Development.
 She has just finished her degree in Politics, Philosophy and Economics at the University of Exeter where she wrote her dissertation exploring how the militarisation of aid in Afghanistan impacted communication between humanitarian actors and non-state armed groups.
 She has worked in the development sector in Thailand and has worked across India as a Field Evaluator for GlobalGiving.

 Until 2003, Luke was working as a mathematician, teaching subject matters such as statistics for business and history of mathematics, mainly at King's College London.
 He published a textbook for Oxford University Press in 2005, and subsequently completed an LLM in Human Rights at Birkbeck in 2010-2012.
 In 2015 and 2016, Luke was part of a group that travelled to Calais, bringing supplies, raising money and holding the conferences in solidarity with the camp residents.
 Luke continues to write and advocate in support of refugee rights, and does voluntary work for the Islington Law Centre and for Safe Passage.
-He enjoys reading, music, conversation, and cooking.

 Cassidy has a strong background in field-based projects.
-In 2016-2017 she spent eight months in Athens, Greece, working on a rage of initiatives that provide aid to, and advocate for the rights of, refugees and displaced people.
-More recently she worked as a Programme Officer for Refugee Rights Data Project.
+In 2016-2017 she spent eight months in Athens, Greece, working on a range of initiatives that provide aid to, and advocate for the rights of, refugees and displaced people.
+More recently she worked as a Programme Officer for Refugee Rights Europe.
 She has a BA from University College London, and is particularly interested in the ways in which grassroots bodies can help strengthen pre-existing community support systems, whilst also creating new, multinational and multilingual ones to respond to the unpredictable migration experience.

 Isra was born in the North of England and has lived there her whole life, while her family is from Pakistan/Afghanistan.
 She studied at the University of Birmingham for three years and then trained to become a chartered accountant and chartered tax adviser with a professional services firm.
 Isra spent three weeks in Athens in January 2017 volunteering at a shelter for women and children, and then returned for two weeks in April.
 She's planning to go again within the next few months.